Books that Scale: Main Street Millionaire by Codie Sanchez

 Codie wanted to hand that woman a book and say, just read this.
 You don't have to have the perfect business plan.
 You don't have to do a SWOT analysis.
 You don't have to figure out who your first 50 customers are.
 They're already there.
 Just start with a little business to buy.

-The other person she pictured?
-Every boss and finance gatekeeper who ever told her she couldn't.
+The other person she pictured was every boss and finance gatekeeper who ever told her she couldn't.
 She wanted to prove a point.
 You're not so special in finance.
 You don't have golden keys nobody else knows about.
-They could do this just as easily as you can.
-You just don't want to show them that, because you make more money if they don't.
+They could do this just as easily as you can, and you just don't want to show them that because you make more money if they don't.

 Every author I've worked with who wrote for the masses instead of real individuals made a worse book for it.
 No exceptions.